Symmetry structure of multi-dimensional time-fractional partial differential equations: Main results

-By means of the symmetry structure of system (\ref{eqn-ger}), we show that Lie symmetries of system (\ref{eqn-ger}) are determined by two distinct conditions which provide a possibility to use the known computer programs to solve the symmetry determining equations of multi-dimensional time-fractional PDEs.
+By means of the symmetry structure of system (\ref{eqn-ger}), we show that Lie symmetries of system (\ref{eqn-ger}) are determined by two {elegant} conditions which provide a possibility to use the known computer programs of integer-order PDEs to solve the symmetry determining equations of multi-dimensional time-fractional PDEs.

 \begin{theorem} Following the above notations, Lie symmetries of system (\ref{eqn-ger}) are completely determined by